MarisaNicoleSloan/career-portfolio/levels-of-care/README.md

 ## User Research Results
 The project began with extensive user research, including surveys and user interviews.
 The findings revealed that users struggled to understand the different levels of care available for mental health and addiction treatment, with many unfamiliar with key terms like "partial hospitalization" and "residential treatment."
 This lack of clarity created a barrier to seeking treatment, as patients were unsure about their options or how to navigate the process.

+### Competitive Landscape
+- Other digital healthcare platforms used clinical language without sufficient explanation, creating a mismatch with user comprehension.

+#### Direct Feedback
+"I see all these different terms like 'PHP' and 'residential,' but I have no idea what they actually mean for me." - User Interview Participant

 ### Key Findings
 - In interviews with 50 users, 80% expressed frustration with not knowing the difference between outpatient and inpatient care.
 The new module aimed to clarify these distinctions.
 - 45% of survey respondents indicated that unclear treatment options were a significant barrier to making informed decisions about care.